 CNN anchor Brian Stelter, and Ida B. The Queen

-Before joining Simon and Schuster and Atria Books, Julia was Executive Editor of Dey Street Books, an imprint of HarperCollins, where she published the New York Times
+by Michelle Duster.
+Before joining Simon & Schuster, Julia was Executive Editor at HarperCollins where she published numerous New York Times

-by soccer legend and activist Abby Wambach, and The World According to Star Wars
+by soccer legend and activist Abby Wambach, Unbelievable

 by NBC Correspondent Katy Tur, Rabbit: A Memoir

 by Patricia William, an NAACP Image Award finalist, Dear America: Notes of an Undocumented Citizen